Emigration from Poland to Germany after World War II: Family-reunification process

 During the early 1960s immigration to Germany was again impeded by the authorities, leading to a drop in émigrés throughout the 1960s and 1970s.
 An estimated 22,000 people per year immigrated between 1960 and 1970, 12 to 28 percent of whom came from the recovered territories inhabited by autochthons.
 During the early 1970s about 67,000 people were leaving Poland annually, 10 to 26 percent from the territories.

-During the late 1970s, West German chancellor Willy Brandt's policy of Ostpolitik led to a rapprochement with Poland and relations were normalized in the Treaty of Warsaw.
-This led to further agreements between Brandt and Polish leader Edward Gierek, which concluded in Helsinki during the third phase of the Conference on Security and Co-operation in Europe.
+West German chancellor Willy Brandt's policy of Ostpolitik led to a rapprochement with Poland, and relations were normalized in the Treaty of Warsaw.
+Further agreements were reached in 1975, when Polish leader Edward Gierek and West German chancellor Helmut Schmidt met in Helsinki during the third phase of the Conference on Security and Co-operation in Europe.
 According to the agreements, 120,000 to 125,000 people could leave Poland in the family-reunification process in exchange for economic aid from West Germany to Poland.
 More than 230,000 people left Poland, among whom were nearly all remaining autochthons dissatisfied with political and economic conditions in Poland.
 Many, especially if they were born after 1945, were unable to speak German; at home they spoke their regional dialect, and at school they were taught Polish and Russian.
 Those emigrants were usually manual laborers, farmers and craftsmen, most without higher education.
 After arriving in Germany, they usually cultivated their regional traditions and language.
 Some of them retained Polish citizenship and played an active role in the Polish organisations in Germany.
 In the long run, however, most assimilated into German society.

-The 1980s, the last decade of the Polish People's Republic, saw nearly 740,000 people leave Poland due to the implementation of martial law and a stagnant economy affected by the economic sanctions imposed by the US under Ronald Reagan.
-These emigrants were primarily ethnic Poles, most of whom did not know German and had to learn it in language courses organised by German authorities.
-Most maintained close contact with relatives and friends in Poland; some retained Polish citizenship, and most are active in Polish organizations in Germany.
+The 1980s, the last decade of the Polish People's Republic, saw nearly 740,000 people leave Poland overall due to the implementation of martial law and a stagnant economy affected by the economic sanctions imposed by the US under Ronald Reagan.
+Among those who settled in West Germany, emigrants were primarily ethnic Poles, most of whom did not know German and had to learn it in language courses organised by German authorities.
+Most maintained close contact with relatives and friends in Poland; some retained Polish citizenship, and most are active in Polish organisations in Germany.

 Other emigrants

 In addition to former German citizens, their descendants and family members (usually from the marriage of an autochthon and non-autochthon) and other Polish citizens also emigrated to Germany after World War II in numbers difficult to estimate.
-During the 1980s, about 300,000 Poles left Poland (usually illegally) and settled in Western Germany.
+During the 1980s, about 300,000 Poles left Poland (usually illegally) and settled in West Germany.
 Although many were political emigrants, others emigrated for economic reasons.
 This "Solidarity emigration" involved a large number of people with secondary and higher education.
 They are characterised by deep national pride, and actively participate in Polish cultural and political life in Germany; however, few returned to Poland after the fall of communism in 1989.